eprothro/perform-later/README.md

 This project is in alpha.
 We're iterating to provide important features in a lightweight and loosely coupled way.

-`cassie-rails` provides Rails integration for the components most applications need to work with a Cassandra persistence layer:
+`cassie-rails` provides Rails integration for `cassie` application support.
+See the cassie readme for information on general usage

-* Database configuration and efficient session management
-* Versioned schema migrations
-* Query classes
-* Test harnessing

 ### Installation